 In early March, our team was busy preparing for the start of conference season.
 It was all systems go, but the threat of coronavirus was starting to hit home.
-One thing was suddenly top of mind for us: can you put the same headset on 100s of people without putting them at risk?
+One thing was suddenly top of mind for us: can you put the same headset on hundreds of people without putting them at risk?
+How can we practice proper headset hygiene?

 The same risks will apply to VR enterprise training.
 VR headset hygiene is no longer just the worry of germaphobes.